Judge blocks federal executions; administration appeals

 Chutkan said the inmates have presented evidence showing that the government’s plan to use only pentobarbital to carry out the executions “poses an unconstitutionally significant risk of serious pain.”

-Chutkan said the inmates produced evidence that, in other executions, prisoners who are given pentobarbital suffered ”flash pulmonary edema,” which she said interferes with breathing and produces sensations of drowning and strangulation.
+Chutkan said the inmates produced evidence that, in other executions, prisoners who were given pentobarbital suffered ”flash pulmonary edema,” which she said interferes with breathing and produces sensations of drowning and strangulation.

 The inmates have identified alternatives, including the use of an opioid or anti-anxiety drug at the start of the procedure or a different method altogether, a firing squad, Chutkan said.

-The Justice Department immediately appealed to the U.S. Court of Appeals for the District of Columbia Circuit.
+The Justice Department appealed to the U.S. Court of Appeals for the District of Columbia Circuit.

+And the Bureau of Prisons continued with preparations in order to move forward should the stay be lifted.
+The man slated for execution, Daniel Lewis Lee has had access to social visitors, has visited with his spiritual adviser and has been allowed to receive mail, prison officials said.
+He’s been under constant staff supervision.
+The witnesses for Lee are expected to include three family members, his lawyers and spiritual adviser.

-The new hold on executions came a day after a federal appeals court lifted a hold on the execution of Daniel Lewis Lee, of Yukon, Oklahoma, which is scheduled for 4 p.m.
+The new hold came a day after a federal appeals court lifted a hold on the execution of Lee, of Yukon, Oklahoma, which was scheduled for 4 p.m.
 EDT on Monday at the federal prison in Terre Haute, Indiana.
 He was convicted in Arkansas of the 1996 killings of gun dealer William Mueller, his wife, Nancy, and her 8-year-old daughter, Sarah Powell.

 “The government has been trying to plow forward with these executions despite many unanswered questions about the legality of its new execution protocol,” said Shawn Nolan, one of the attorneys for the men facing federal execution.

-The execution was to be carried out after a federal appeals court lifted an injunction on Sunday that had been put in place last week after the victims’ family argued they would be put at high risk for the coronavirus if they had to travel to attend the execution.
+The Lee execution was to be carried out after a federal appeals court lifted an injunction on Sunday that had been put in place last week after some members of the victims’ family argued they would be put at high risk for the coronavirus if they had to travel to attend.
 The family on Monday appealed to the Supreme Court.

-The decision to move forward with the execution — and two others scheduled later in the week — during a global health pandemic that has killed more than 135,000 people in the United States and is ravaging prisons nationwide, drew scrutiny from civil rights groups and the family of Lee’s victims.
+The decision to move forward with the execution — and two others scheduled later in the week — during a global health pandemic that has killed more than 135,000 people in the United States and is ravaging prisons nationwide, drew scrutiny from civil rights groups as well as family of Lee’s victims.

-It has been criticized as a dangerous and political move.
-Critics argue that the government is creating an unnecessary and manufactured urgency around a topic that isn’t high on the list of American concerns right now.
-It is also likely to add a new front to the national conversation about criminal justice reform in the lead-up to the 2020 elections.
+Critics argue that the government is creating an unnecessary and manufactured urgency for political gain.
+The developments are also likely to add a new front to the national conversation about criminal justice reform in the lead-up to the 2020 elections.

+Anti-death penalty protesters began gathering in Terre Haute on Monday.
+Organizer Abraham Bonowitz drove a van through the city with a sign emblazoned on the side of a trailer that read, ““Stop executions now!”

+Because of coronavirus concerns, Bonowitz said his group, Death Penalty Action, wasn’t encouraging others to show up.
+No more than a few dozen protesters were expected to join him.

 In an interview with The Associated Press last week, Attorney General William Barr said the Justice Department has a duty to carry out the sentences imposed by the courts, including the death penalty, and to bring a sense of closure to the victims and those in the communities where the killings happened.